wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/94-submission-ballard-to-barnes.md

 ---
+doc_date: '1967-03-10'
+doc_num: 94
+doc_order: 94
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: A452
+  reference: '[N AA: A452, 196611959]'
-title: "94 Submission, Ballard To Barnes"
+title: Submission, Ballard To Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9602
 vol_id: 26
-doc_date: 1967-03-10
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 94 Submission, Ballard To Barnes

 Canberra, 10 March 1967

  **Papua and New Guinea—recommendations of the Police Advisory Committee**

 The Police Advisory Committee was appointed in December 1965 and presented its report to the Administrator in March 1966.
-All but a few of the recommendations have been accepted and in June 1966 you directed that they should be implemented without delay.1 This submission is to inform you of progress so far.
+All but a few of the recommendations have been accepted and in June 1966 you directed that they should be implemented without delay.[1](#f1) This submission is to inform you of progress so far.

  _Pay and conditions_

 2\.
 A total fortnightly cash wage replaced the old system of monthly wages and rations on 1st July 1966.
 The new wage scale is the same as that for Pacific Islands Regiment members except that some P.I.R. members still receive a small ration issue.
-This anomaly is being reviewed at present.2
+This anomaly is being reviewed at present.[2](#f2)

 3\.
 New salary ranges for overseas officers holding commissioned rank have been approved but there is a dispute over the date of effect and the method of adjustment from the old incremental structure to the new.
 The dispute has been referred to the Administrator who must appoint an arbitrator under the Industrial Relations Ordinance.